What does it really take to lose weight successfully?

 #1 THERE IS NO ‘BEST’ DIET OUT THERE, BUT THERE MAY BE ONE THAT WORKS BETTER FOR YOU (NOT FOR THE REASON YOU THINK).

-Let’s get this list started off right, crushing the dreams of specific diet zealots everywhere.
+Let’s get this list started off right, crushing the dreams of specific diet zealots and those wondering "Can I lose weight without cardio?"
 There are a million diet trends out there: IIFYM, Keto, Carb Cycling, Paleo, Intermittent Fasting, the list could go on and on for quite awhile - but these tend to be the more popular ones in the realm of the fitness industry.
 There’s nothing inherently wrong with any of these diets; in fact - they all work.
+If you're wondering - yes, losing weight without cardio is possible for any of them.

 The most important part of each of these diets isn’t how it’s going to work more effectively than another, but how easy it is for you to stick to.
 Diet adherence is the number one problem for dieting success - if you’re not sticking to the diet, you can’t really blame the diet.